StudioBabyface/Mobli-sneak-preview/README.md

 Special thanks to GDevelop for providing their free and accessible gaming engine.

 Fonts used:
-Fredoka - by Milena Brandão, Hafontia
+Fredoka - by Milena Brandão, Hafontia.
-Darumadrop One - by Maniackers Design
+Darumadrop One - by Maniackers Design.

 Copyright (c) 2025 Annelies Hofman